MAVProxyUser/YushuTechUnitreeGo1/README.md

 https://linux-hardware.org/index.php?id=usb:1bcf-2cd1
 "Sunplus Innovation Technology USB2.0 Camera"

+Upon contacting SunTrust, they did confirm they make the camera's for Unitree, but refused any outside support such as providing a PDF manual for the chipset.

 # Programming interface

+Recent versions of the Go1 firmware, specifically Go1_2022_05_11_e0d0e617.zip and up include "Blockly Programming".
+This can be used to send a limited set of commands to the
+Go1.
+Additionally it has a security vulnerability that allows arbitrary code execution via python on the dog.

 In Go1_2022_05_11_e0d0e617/raspi/Unitree/autostart/programming we find programming.py<br>
 It imports ./build/robot_interface_high_level.cpython-37m-aarch64-linux-gnu.so in order to call the UDP listen functions.
 ```